-The su commands in this section use keywords to represent the Service user.
+The \mathfrak{su} commands in this section use keywords to represent the Service user.
 For example, "hdfs" is used to represent the HDFS Service user.
-If you are using another name for your Service users, you will need to substitute your Service user name in each of the su commands.
+If you are using another name for your Service users, you will need to substitute your Service user name in each of the \mathfrak{su} commands.

-Because HDP 2.3.6 contains features and fixes that are not applicable to HDP 2.4.0 or HDP 2.4.2, do not upgrade from HDP 2.3.6 to HDP 2.4.0 or HDP 2.4.2.
+Upgrading from HDP 2.3.6 to 2.4.0 or 2.4.2 is not supported; you can only upgrade HDP 2.3.6 to 2.4.3+.

-1. Back up the HDP directories for any hadoop components you have installed.
+1. Back up the HDP directories for all Hadoop components you have installed.